Alternative Procedure for Acceptance

 The alternate procedure for acceptance is designed to provide a pathway for admission for students who do not meet these standards.
 This process gathers additional information which may be helpful in determining the readiness of a prospective student, which may not be adequately reflected by the acceptance criteria.

-Recruiters are to consult with the Dean of Admissions when they become aware of a student, for which the alternate procedure may be appropriate for consideration.
+Recruiters are to consult with the VP of Enrollment when they become aware of a student, for which the alternate procedure may be appropriate for consideration.
 Additional pieces of information will be requested by the Dean of Admissions, or designee, on a case-by-case basis, and may include the following:

 - A written statement from the student answering the following questions: